ICPS-MicroCity/amusement-park-analysis/slides/content/_index.md

 ## Fingerprint-base localization

-The fingerprint-based localization is a technique that uses the signal strength of the received signal to determine the location of the device.
+The fingerprint-based localization is a technique that uses the **Wi-Fi** signal strength of the received signal to determine the location of the device.

 In order to determines the location of the device, the following steps are performed: